 This is a step-by-step procedure for planning, specifically Plan adoption.
-It is designed to provide a list of steps -- in order -- which leads to a well planned and zoned village or city (and other incorporated political subdivisions).
-This outline is based on Michigan Public Act 285 of 1931, as amended, (being the Municipal Planning Act, M.C.L.
-125.31 et. seq.), recommendations of Kurt H. Schindler, MSU Extension Land Use (planning and zoning) Specialist, and intergovernmental coordination and plan content "best planning practices" derived from a proposed Coordinated Planning Act developed by the Michigan Chapter of the American Planning Association.
+It is designed to provide a list of steps -- in order -- which leads to a well planned and zoned township.
+This outline is based on Michigan Public Act 168 of 1959, as amended, (being the Michigan Township Planning Act, M.C.L.
+125.321 et. seq.), recommendations of Kurt H. Schindler, MSU Extension Land Use (planning and zoning) Specialist, and intergovernmental coordination and plan content "best planning practices" derived from a proposed Coordinated Planning Act developed by the Michigan Chapter of the American Planning Association.
 In the check list, most of the items marked "optional" are derived from the proposed Coordinated Planning Act -and not in current statute.

-For any step of this process, the Michigan State University Extension members of the Land Use Area of Expertise team can provide assistance; provide sample materials; coordinate efforts between the village or city, township, county, and the state; and provide guidelines.
+For any step of this process, the Michigan State University Extension members of the Land Use Area of Expertise team can provide assistance; provide sample materials; coordinate efforts between the township, county, and the state; and provide guidelines.